sblunt/orbitize/docs/index.rst

 `Sarah <https://sites.google.com/g.harvard.edu/sarah/contact?authuser=0>`_.
 We'd love to have you on our team!

-Some major planned updates:
+**Some major planned updates:**

 - fit orbits of multiple objects in one system
 - fit Gaia astrometry & RVs
 - marginalize over instrumental uncertainties

 Changelog:
 ++++++++++

+**1.6.0 (2019-10-1)**

+- Mikkola solver now implemented in C-Kepler solver
+- Fixed a bug with parallel processing for OFTI
+- Added orbit vizualisation jupyter nb show-me-the-orbit to docs/tutorials
+- New methods for viewing/chopping MCMC chains
+- Require `emcee<3` for now

 **1.5.0 (2019-9-9)**